NailAlex/KillSwitchDuino/README.md

 No engine switching blocking(as previous version) and more stability code.

 Sketch analyze PPM RX signal quality for engine switching.
-If RX connection is lost or bad(automatic enable Small Search Buzzer until PPM RX signal restore).
+If RX connection is lost or bad (<5 packets within 2 seconds) automatic enable Small Search Buzzer until PPM RX signal restore.
+Use the last switch state before
+RS signal lost detect.

 (in progress)